hemlo/CT2/README.txt

 TODO:

 Database:
-Add/Delete Cow Procedure
+#Add/Delete Cow Procedure
-Update Cow Procedure
+#Update Cow Procedure
-Add vaccination data.
+#Add vaccination data.
 Need to figure out how to actually store/display these.
-Add Users/Logins
+#Add Users/Logins
-Expand search functionality to include herd and pasture.
+#Expand search functionality to include herd and pasture.

 RPI:
-Learn more about SQL Alchemy's timeouts, connection pooling, etc., to improve functionality Format log file.
+#Learn more about SQL Alchemy's timeouts, connection pooling, etc., to improve functionality
+#Format log file.
 Should we create our own error messages/codes?
-Pi will lose data if it has lost signal, read tags, then lost power before reconnecting to the DB.
+#Pi will lose data if it has lost signal, read tags, then lost power before reconnecting to the DB.
 	How can we correct this?

 HTML:
-Make list of animals that visited feeder clickable.
+#Make list of animals that visited feeder clickable.
 Click calls pop-up that displays vitals.
-Validate input for all of our user fields.
+#Validate input for all of our user fields.  **Need to validate Sire and Dam animal_id when adding to vitals.

-Create user login and authentications
+#Create user login and authentications

 24 Hour Maintenance:
-Daily report including upcoming vaccination dates for animals, upcoming delivery dates, animals
-	that have not visited the mineral feeder in 3 days.
+#Daily report including upcoming vaccination dates for animals, upcoming delivery dates, animals that have not visited the mineral feeder in 3 days.